CellProfiler/CellProfiler/README.rst

 CellProfiler
 ============

-CellProfiler is an open-source application for measuring phenotypes from images.
+An open-source application for measuring phenotypes

 Installation
 ------------